Skin problems in rabbits: an overview

 - Fungal skin infections such as ringworm

 - Myxomatosis - a nasty virus that amongst other symptoms, can cause patches of swollen skin on the face and body.
-It causes many other severe symptoms and eventually death.

 When to contact your vet

 Contact your vet for an appointment if you notice any signs of a skin problem in your rabbit(s).
-Skin conditions can often be very painful, especially if they are severe or continue for a long time.
+Skin conditions are often very painful, especially if they are severe or continue for a long time.

 You know your rabbit best.
 If they don’t have the symptoms listed above but you are still concerned it’s always best to contact your vet.